spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 "test", as these likely won't end up in the installation directory, or may require test dependencies like pytest to be installed.

-Import tests can be run during the installation (i.e., ``spack install --test=root``) or at any time after the installation using ``spack test run``.
+Import tests can be run during the installation using ``spack install --test=root`` or at any time after the installation using ``spack test run``.

 """"""""""
 Unit tests
 """"""""""

-The package may come with its own unit or regression tests.
-You can have Spack run these tests during the installation by identifying an install phase after which they should be performed.
+The package may have its own unit or regression tests.
+Spack can run these tests during the installation by adding phase-appropriate test methods.

 For example, ``py-numpy`` adds the following as a check to run after the ``install`` phase: